loki-pup/loki-pup.github.io/_posts/2023-05-28-BERT-based Automated Fact Checking For Climate Science Claims.md

 ## Evidence Retrieval

 After searching the training dataset, it appears that the maximum evidence list for claim-text is 5, so the limit of the final evidence list is set to 5.
-But the first step is to reduce the range of evidence passages by prematching the claim text with evidence.
+But the first step is to reduce the range of evidence passages by prematching the claim text with evidence, since the evidence corpus has 1208827 evidence.

 ### Prematch Routine